 A few facts about the coastline we care for

-- As a charity, we rely heavily on hundreds of volunteers every year who help to maintain coastal footpaths and take part in various beach-cleans.
+- We're Britain’s largest coastal landowner and Europe’s largest conservation organisation.
+We were set up in 1895 to protect places of historic or natural beauty for the nation to enjoy.
+As a charity, we rely heavily on hundreds of volunteers every year who help to maintain coastal footpaths and take part in our beach-cleans.

 - The management and conservation of our coastal land costs approximately £3,000 per mile, per year.